 Floor joist span tables are used by kit home providers to design a floor system appropriate to your selected kit home.
 You have installed the bearers onto the piers, now lets lay the wooden floor joists and complete the second phase of the raised floor system.

 Place all joists 'bow up', if they have a bow in them.
-Set your double end joists first then map out 450mm centres (18") from one end to the other.
+Set your double end joists first then map out 450mm centres (18") for your floor joist spacinggs, from one end to the other.
 You may have a 500 or 600mm space at the end where a extra joist must be installed to maintain 450mm or less spacing.
 Now sight the top of each beam and plane off any bows until they fall level, use a long straight edge to complete this task.
 This will ensure a true and straight floor and prevent squeaks as well.

-Joists over 3 metres (3.2yds) require bridging nogs between 3m and 4.2m on the span as well as on the ends.
+Joists over 3 metres (3.2yds) require floor joist bridging nogs between 3m and 4.2m on the span as well as on the ends.
 Once the nogins are skew nailed in, triplegrips are installed on every second joist (see your own specs) to firmly lock in the floor system ready for sheet flooring installation.

 The next step is to install your sheet flooring.